ppy/osu-wiki/news/2023/2023-09-02-new-featured-artist-c-show.md

 ### C-Show - Make Some Noise for Mr.C

-Make some noise (specifically with your keyboard) while playing [this map](https://osu.ppy.sh/beatmapsets/1305940) hosted by [MaridiuS](https://osu.ppy.sh/users/4496961)!
+Make some noise (specifically with your keyboard) while playing [this map](https://osu.ppy.sh/beatmapsets/1305940) hosted by ::MaridiuS::{ user-id=4496961 }!

 <audio controls>
     <source src="https://assets.ppy.sh/artists/378/Make%20Some%20Noise%20for%20Mr%E2%80%8B.%E2%80%8BC/C-Show%20-%20Make%20Some%20Noise%20for%20Mr.C.mp3">